 Skill 1: Seasoned Leadership Abilities

 Leadership skills enable franchise owners to steadily grow, motivate and inspire employees.
 Veterans often have developed a selfless brand of leadership that earns the dedication and loyalty of those who work with and for them.
-Many times, service members are more prepared to take on the responsibility of dealing with the needs of a business and staff.
+Many times, service members are more prepared to take on the responsibility of dealing with the needs of business and staff.
 Leadership decisions that they make impact the attitudes and well-being of their team members, which they recognize and take seriously.

 Skill 2: Strong and Cultivated Discipline